OpenOmics/chrom-seek/docs/usage/install.md

 > **Path where the resource bundle will be downloaded.**
 > *type: path*
 >
 > Any resouces defined in the 'config/install.json' will be pulled onto the local filesystem.
-After the files have been downloaded, a new directory with the name `baseline` will be created.
+After the files have been downloaded, a new directory with the name `chrom-seek` will be created.
 It contains all the required reference files of the pipeline.
 The path to this new directory can be passed to the run sub command's `--resource-bundle` option.
 Please see the run sub command for more information.
 >
 > ***Example:*** `--ref-path /data/$USER/refs`